henatan99/youtube-video-player-page/README.md

 4. Display a avatar of user who uploaded the video.
 5. Has subscribe, like, dislike, share, save  button
 6. Has description of video content
-7. Has profile image of logged-in user
+7. Provides profile image of logged-in user

 ## Built With